 I Love My Local Bookshop

-Here in my little tourist/farmer/hippie town off the Blue Ridge Parkway in the mountains of southwest Virginia, we were without a bookshop for a long time.
-Last year, in the midst of the constant ebb and flow of retail establishments and eateries, one of the most exciting events was the activity going on at the old house on the corner of West Oxford and North Locust.
+Here in my little mountain town off the Blue Ridge Parkway—full of farmers, tourists, and hippies—we were without a bookshop for a long time.
+Last year, added into the constant rise and fall of new and old retail establishments and eateries, one of the most exciting events was the activity going on at the old house on the corner of West Oxford and North Locust.

-The building was last known as the studio of a local radio station, but now, there were ladders leaning against the exterior, flower boxes being built on the front porch, fresh paint, and tradespeople coming and going.
+The building had been the studio of a local radio station, and before that a residence, but now there were ladders leaning against the exterior, flower boxes being built on the front porch, fresh paint, and a general steady hum of activity.
 Word got around quickly, as it tends to do in small towns, that two local bibliophiles were turning the house into a bookshop.

 Not knowing what to expect, my little family was among those who were very excited.
-We, who love books, who spent many days perusing the stacks at the local library, had no idea what flavor of bookshop would arrive.
+We had no idea what flavor of bookshop would arrive.
 But when it opened, we were in love.

 Illustration of The Book House, Floyd, VA - Michael Lamanna

-The owners kept the feel of the historic home, turning rooms into themes: a children’s room with a large paper-mâché tree/reading nook; the old kitchen, now a cookbook section; a small writing room with window and desk for poetry and drama; local authors by the front door.
+The owners kept the feel of the historic home, adapting rooms into themes: a children’s room with a large paper-mâché tree/reading nook inspired by the Magic Treehouse book series; a cookbook section in what was once a residential kitchen; a small poetry and drama room with a writing desk; a local authors section displayed prominently in the foyer by the front door.
 Couches.
 Stairs going every which way.
 A coffeeshop.
 A round table for discussions.
 And a bring-your-dogs policy, which we’ve happily taken advantage of while walking our sweet little puppy, who quickly befriended one of the owners.

-My daughters love browsing the old books and reading in the reading tree.
+My daughters love nestling in the reading tree.
 My wife enjoys striking up conversations with friends from all corners of our community.
-And I love seeing what new (or used) discovery the owners have put on display, quiettly sharing their delight at such an unexpected find.
+And I love browsing the old books mixed in with the new and seeing what unexpected discoveries the owners have put on display.

 Because I love my local bookshop.